vals-productions/sqlighter/amfibian.md

 If you do not deal with database, this might be all you need.

+JSON mappings are supporting simple properties only.
+No object relations are supported at the moment.

 ### AnSql

 **AnSql** extends **AnObject** and gives you database query generation capabilities on top of what **AnObject** provides.
-You can execute the queries through whatever Database implementation you have, not only SQLite.
+You can execute generated queries through whatever SQL Database implementation you have, not only SQLite.

 ### AnOrm

 **AnOrm** adds object mapping capabilities on top of what **AnSql** implements.
-You can perform CRUD operations on your objects, or, collections of objects.

-**AnOrm** makes it much easier for you to manipulate and convert objects in most cases.
-Your mobile database is typically much simple than database server database and does not need complex joins as it represents a subset of data for a single customer.
-In case you need something complex, you can always use the full power of direct SQL.

-For the cases when you do need to do an outer join and retrieve hierarchical result set, you can always use Sqlighter directly and go as far as you want.
+**AnOrm** makes it much easier for you to perform CRUD operations and retrieve mapped associated entities and collections.

 ### AnAdapter